 He has been seen on TV, radio, and in newspapers such as BBC Radio, ANN News Tokyo, Associated Press, Bloomberg News, BNA Product Safety & Liability Reporter, Chicago Tribune, Forbes.com, Fox News Channel, Guardian Limited, Los Angeles Times, MSNBC, National Law Journal, NPR, and the Washington Post.

-A. Ilyas Akbari is an associate attorney at Baum, Hedlund, Aristei & Goldman and concentrates his practice on commercial transportation accidents resulting in catastrophic personal injury or wrongful death as well as pharmaceutical drug product liability and class action cases.
+A. Ilyas Akbari is a partner at Baum, Hedlund, Aristei & Goldman, and has been with the firm since 2005.
+He concentrates his practice on commercial transportation accidents, as well as medical device and pharmaceutical drug product liability resulting in catastrophic personal injury or wrongful death.

-After earning his B.S. in 2000 from U.C.
-San Diego, where he was the founding Vice President of the International Society of Pharmaceutical Engineers, Ilyas continued on to Southwestern University School of Law.
+Ilyas earned his B.S. degree in Bioengineering in 2000 from U.C.
+San Diego.
+U.C.
+San Diego's prestigious Bioengineering Department is consistently ranked as one of the top five programs in the world.
+While at U.C.
+San Diego, he was the founding Vice President of the International Society of Pharmaceutical Engineers.
+It was through this society that Ilyas met several scientist-attorneys, who inspired him to continue on to Southwestern University School of Law.
 While at Southwestern, he served as President of the Student Bar Association.
-He was also a Certified Law Clerk at the District Attorneys Office in East Los Angeles, where he conducted preliminary hearings and misdemeanor trials.
-Mr. Akbari has been named a Southern California Super Lawyers Rising Star for the years 2007-2010.
+He was also a Certified Law Clerk at the District Attorney's Office in East Los Angeles, where he conducted preliminary hearings and misdemeanor trials.

 Paul J. Hedlund is a senior partner and trial lawyer for the national law firm of Baum, Hedlund, Aristei & Goldman which handles major transportation accidents and pharmaceutical drug product liability cases.
 Paul focuses his practice on commercial transportation accidents including, aviation, bus, train and truck crashes.
 He received his degree in Mechanical Engineering from the University of Michigan and his law degree from UCLA.